 Why is this medication prescribed?

-Lisdexamfetamine is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children.
-Lisdexamfetamine is also used to treat binge eating disorder (an eating disorder characterized by periods of uncontrolled overeating).
+Lisdexamfetamine is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children 6 years of age and older.
+Lisdexamfetamine is also used in adults to treat binge eating disorder (an eating disorder characterized by periods of uncontrolled overeating).
 Lisdexamfetamine is in a class of medications called central nervous system stimulants.
 It works by changing the amounts of certain natural substances in the brain.